 Surrounded by the sparkling Gulf of Mexico waters, Anna Maria Island is a seven-mile-long slice of paradise where you can still experience the beauty of its Old Florida ambiance.
-Home to mom and pop shops and gourmet restaurants, you can spend your time sunbathing, fishing and kayaking or browsing the charming boutique shops and art galleries.
+Home to mom-and-pop shops and gourmet restaurants, you can spend your time sunbathing, fishing, kayaking, or browsing the charming boutique shops and art galleries in this top-rated beach town in Florida.
 Best explored on two wheels or the island’s Island Trolley, here are some of the best things to do on Anna Maria Island.

 The first stop on any visit to Anna Maria will be to the beach, as its soft white sand and clear turquoise waters will lure you in for a day of soaking up the sunshine.
 Rent a bike and head to Bean Point, where the Gulf of Mexico meets Tampa Bay, to find a perfect spot to watch dolphins splashing about in the water and manatees grazing by.
 For a day of collecting seashells, head to Coquina Beach at the southern edge of the island.